-By allowing individuals or businesses to wipe out debt, the prospect for abusing bankruptcy proceedings can be tempting and, indeed, leads many individuals, small business owners, and CEOs to attempt bankruptcy fraud.
-The Federal Bureau of Investigations (FBI) is the primary investigative agency involved in examining bankruptcy fraud.
+Bankruptcy is a way to allow people or businesses to wipe out debt.
+The prospect for abusing bankruptcy proceedings can be tempting and, indeed, leads many individuals, small business owners, and CEOs to attempt bankruptcy fraud.
 The Department of Justice’s U.S. Trustees Program oversees bankruptcy proceedings and refers suspected cases of fraud to the FBI and the U.S. Attorney’s office.
-The FBI works with the U.S. Attorney’s office and the Internal Revenue Service to investigate and prosecute perpetrators of bankruptcy fraud.
-The FBI site on bankruptcy fraud can be found here.

-Bankruptcy fraud occurs usually when a person or business filing for bankruptcy lies, produces false documents, or otherwise tries to hide financial assets – typically with the objective of preserving such assets from the bankruptcy process.
+Bankruptcy fraud occurs most often when a person or business filing for bankruptcy lies, produces false documents, or otherwise tries to hide financial assets – typically with the objective of preserving such assets from the bankruptcy process.
 However, as with all criminal investigations, many of the individuals who are investigated, accused, and charged with bankruptcy fraud are not the guilty perpetrators the federal agencies make them out to be.
-It can be very scary for an individual to face the vast resources and relentless tactics of federal investigative agencies, backed by federal prosecutors, when the stakes are the individual’s freedom and reputation.

 HEALTH CARE FRAUD